tylim88/Efficient-Typescript-Mororepo/README.md

 4. `react-app-e2e`: for React app e2e.
 5. `node-app`: for back end, non-buildable.

+All templates include commands for linting and type checking.

 The TypeScript and Vitest configurations for each template are extensively simplified without sacrificing functionality.
 In most cases, only the base configuration files need to be modified.

-Remember to change the project name - a search and replace function can accurately replace all instances of the name
+Remember to change the project name - a search and replace function can accurately replace all instances of the name.

 ## Final Thoughts